WARNINGS

 For contraception advice for men see section 4.6.

-Patients undergoing therapy should be subject to appropriate supervision so that signs or symptoms of possible toxic effects or adverse reactions may be detected and evaluated with minimal delay.
-Pre-treatment and periodic haematological studies are essential to the use of methotrexate in chemotherapy because of its common effect of haematopoietic suppression.
-This may occur abruptly and on apparent safe dosage, and any profound drop in blood cell count indicates immediate stopping of the drug and appropriate therapy.
-In patients with malignant disease who have pre-existing bone marrow aplasia, leukopenia, thrombocytopenia or anaemia, methotrexate should be used with caution, if at all.
+Methotrexate can suppress haematopoiesis and cause anaemia, aplastic anaemia, pancytopenia, leukopenia, neutropenia, and/or thrombocytopenia.
+Clinical sequelae such as fever, infections and haemorrhage from various sites may be expected.
+Pre-treatment and periodic haematological studies are essential to the use of methotrexate in chemotherapy as haematopoietic suppression may occur abruptly and on apparent safe dosage, and any profound drop in blood cell count indicates immediate stopping of the drug and appropriate therapy.
+In patients with malignant disease who have pre-existing bone marrow aplasia, leukopenia, thrombocytopenia or anaemia, methotrexate should be used with caution, if at all (refer to section 4.3).
+In the treatment of neoplastic diseases, methotrexate should be continued only if the potential benefit outweighs the risk of severe myelosuppression.

-In general, the following laboratory tests are recommended as part of essential clinical evaluation and appropriate monitoring of patients chosen for or receiving methotrexate therapy: complete haemogram; haematocrit; urinalysis; renal function tests; liver function tests and chest X-ray.
+In general, the following laboratory tests are recommended as part of essential clinical evaluation and appropriate monitoring of patients chosen for or receiving methotrexate therapy: complete haemogram, haematocrit, urinalysis, renal function tests, liver function tests and chest X-ray.
+The purpose is to determine any existing organ dysfunction or system impairment.
+The tests should be performed prior to therapy, at appropriate periods during therapy and after termination of therapy.

 Vitamin preparations containing folic acid or its derivatives may alter response to methotrexate.